ambuda-org/vidyut/vidyut-prakriya/README.md

 [paper]: https://iscls.github.io/assets/files/proceedings/2024.iscls.7.pdf

-`vidyut-prakriya` generates Sanskrit words with their prakriyās (derivations) according to the rules of Paninian grammar and currently implements around 2,000 rules.
-Our long-term goal is to provide a complete implementation of the Ashtadhyayi.
+`vidyut-prakriya` generates Sanskrit words with their prakriyās (derivations) according to the rules of traditional Sanskrit grammar.
+It currently implements more than 2,000 rules from the *Aṣṭādhyāyī*, the core text of the grammatical tradition.
+Our long-term goal is to provide a complete implementation of the *Aṣṭādhyāyī*.

 This [crate][crate] is under active development as part of the [Ambuda][ambuda] project.
 If you enjoy our work and wish to contribute to it, please see the